Chambers County, Texas: Airports

 In addition, RWJ Airpark, a privately owned airport for public use, is located in Beach City.

+In the 1970s there had been a proposal to establish another airport in the county, but the Baytown city council objected to the proposal, arguing it was too close to another airport under private ownership.

 The Houston Airport System stated that Chambers County is within the primary service area of George Bush Intercontinental Airport, an international airport in Houston in Harris County.